meezlung/CRScraper/README.md

 # CRScraper
-_Indecisive ka ba sa pagpili ng mga schedule?
+_Indecisive ka ba sa pagpili ng mga schedule 'pag CRS enlistment nanaman?
 O eto ang sagot diyan._

 This project is a simple schedule maker with probability ranking-based system for University of the Philippines Diliman's [Computerized Registration System (CRS)](https://crs.upd.edu.ph/).
 Basically, it generates all possible schedule you can make.
 You just have to input your CRS login credentials, and courseURLs in this format ```https://crs.upd.edu.ph/student_registration/class_search/5670```.